guites/telegram-music-scrapper/app/spacy/README.md

 Running the command should result in a `training_data.spacy` file.

+## Visualize the dataset

+You can run

+    python3 doc_viz.py

+To visualize a sample of 30 annotated texts from the dataset.

 ## Train the model

 You can now train the model using